,

 However, setting up these systems requires dedicated time and resources, further adding to the complexity of managing an in-house team.

-Yes, building a new department is not just a tactical move—it’s a strategic decision that can significantly impact your business’s long-term success.
+Introducing operating capacity without governance is strategic risk-it’s a strategic decision that can significantly impact your business’s long-term success.

 Small businesses and SMEs, however, must carefully weigh the costs, benefits, and challenges.